Choosing the right hearing instruments comes down to a number of factors: your hearing loss, the features and look you prefer and your lifestyle.

 The different types of hearing aid fitting are described below.
 To help you determine which type of hearing instrument is best for you, your hearing healthcare professional will walk you through a number of considerations, including:

-Lifestyle: your different listening environments will help dictate the best hearing instrument to meet your needs
+Lifestyle: Everyone’s lifestyle is different.
+Listening environments personal to you will help dictate the best hearing instrument to meet your needs

-Design preference: choose from a wide variety of styles, colors and sizes
+Design preference: Choose from a wide variety of styles, colours and sizes

 Invisible in the Canal